MicrosoftDocs/windows-dev-docs/hub/dev-home/windows-customization.md

 Windows Customization in Dev Home enables you to configure your Windows environment to suit your development needs.

-- Adjust advanced Windows settings, such as showing file extensions, hidden and system files, full paths in the title bar, empty drives, and more in File Explorer.
+- Adjust advanced File Explorer settings, such as showing file extensions, hidden and system files, full paths in the title bar, and empty drives.
 - Optimize the performance of your Windows machine using [Dev Drive insights](#dev-drive-insights).
+- Enable or disable optional Windows virtualization features.
+- Customize general system settings such as long paths and taskbar behaviors.
 - New experimental features.

 ## Get started with Windows Customization